SAP/luigi/docs/navigation-configuration.md

 There are three main elements to Luigi:

 1. Top navigation which displays the main navigation path.
+Context, product, app, and profile [switchers](navigation-parameters-reference.md/#context-switcher) can also be displayed there.
 2. Side navigation which displays the defined applications.
+Side navigation can optionally include all levels of navigation as well as collapsible dropdowns and other nested structures.
 3. Main content window which renders the micro frontend.